illogicWorks/modernifier/README.md

 # modernifier
-A Java swing theme modernifier app
+A Java swing theme modernifier app.

+Also works as a Fabric mod for game providers for apps, for example with Deimos.